davidpage876/landing-page/README.md

 Note that I only support modern browsers.
 Specifically, my JavaScript functionality is not supported on IE.

+The website has not been tested on iOS browsers (I do not have access to them).

 ## Design Review

 For reference my initial design mockup animatic can be seen below.
 Most effects have been replicated closely, except for the "dot grid" effect, which I discarded.